MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

   git push
 ```

-2. Browse to...
+2. Browse to your Azure DevOps project

-3. Edit your pipeline
+3. Edit your Release pipeline

 4. Add a new task Azure Resource ...